-Similar claims have been made nearly every year since President Obama took office.
-However, a Nativity scene has been on display at the White House during every year of Obama’s term.
+Similar claims were made nearly every year while President Obama was in office.
+However, a Nativity scene was on display at the White House during every year of Obama's term.
 In fact, the White House Crèche has been displayed in the East Room during the holiday season every year since 1967:

 The centerpiece of the room is the annual tradition of The White House Crèche.
 The nativity scene, made of terra cotta and intricately carved wood, was fashioned in Naples, Italy in the eighteenth century.
 Donated to the White House in the 1960s, this piece has sat in the East Room for the holidays for more than 45 years, spanning nine administrations.